 Inevitably, having been forged during those heady, Object-Oriented days (circa 1989), Windows NT was designed with a philosophy that "everything is an object".
 In fact, one of the most important parts of the NT Kernel is the "Object Manager"!

-Windows NT exposes a rich set of Win32 API's that can be called to obtain and/or manipulate objects from the Operating System.
-Developers use the Win32 API to gather and present similar information provided by *NIX pseudo files and tools, but via objects and structures.
+Developers use Windows' Win32 API to access and manipulate objects and structures that provide access to similar information provided by *NIX pseudo files and tools.
 And because parsers, compilers, and analyzers understand the structure of objects, many coding errors can often be caught earlier, helping verify that the programmer's intent is syntactically and logically correct.
 This can also result in less breakage, volatility, and "churn" over time.

 So, coming back to our central discussion about Windows Console: The NT team decided to build a "Console" which differentiated itself from a traditional *NIX terminal in a couple of key areas: